Richard Nugent, Lord Devlin

 F, #50654, d.
 8 July 1857

-Arabella Louisa Case was the daughter of Henry Case and Elizabeth Ford.1 She married Charles William George Bury, 3rd Earl of Charleville, son of Charles William Bury, 2nd Earl of Charleville and Harriet Charlotte Beaujolais Campbell, on 7 March 1850 at All Souls, Langham Place, Marylebone, London, England.1 She died on 8 July 1857 at Erina, County Limerick, Ireland.1
+Arabella Louisa Case was the daughter of Henry Case and Elizabeth Ford.1 She married Charles William George Bury, 3rd Earl of Charleville, son of Charles William Bury, 2nd Earl of Charleville and Harriet Charlotte Beaujolais Campbell, on 7 March 1850 at All Souls, Langham Place, Marylebone, London, EnglandG.1 She died on 8 July 1857 at Erina, County Limerick, IrelandG.1

-Her married name became Bury.
-As a result of her marriage, Arabella Louisa Case was styled as Countess of Charleville on 14 July 1851.
+From 7 March 1850, her married name became Bury.
+After her marriage, Arabella Louisa Case was styled as Countess of Charleville on 14 July 1851.

 Children of Arabella Louisa Case and Charles William George Bury, 3rd Earl of Charleville